 The hacking group Shinyhunters has claimed responsibility and is threatening to leak more data unless contacted by next Tuesday.

-Instructure, which is the parent company of Canvas, currently says the platform is in “maintenance mode” and that it’s investigating the issue.
+Instructure, which is the parent company of Canvas, initially said the platform was in “maintenance mode” and that it was investigating the issue.

-So far, Broward County Public Schools confirmed Canvas access is being temporarily blocked districtwide to help protect its systems and data, warning students and staff not to log in from personal devices or click suspicious Canvas links or messages.
+Broward County Public Schools confirmed Canvas access was being temporarily blocked districtwide to help protect its systems and data, warning students and staff not to log in from personal devices or click suspicious Canvas links or messages.

 “What’s gonna happen to my grades?
 What’s gonna happen to my teachers?
 What are we gonna do about the stuff we’re going to do in class today?”
-South Broward High School student Jose Bonilla wondered.
+South Broward High School student Jose Bonilla wondered Friday morning.
 “Like I had some projects coming up to do.
 And since Canvas got hacked, I’m not sure what we’re gonna do today.”

 The university’s cybersecurity team also warned of potential phishing attempts offering to recover access to Canvas data.